PhD and Employment Opportunities

 Current vacancies in academic and research positons are listed on the College's staff-vacancies list.

 Potential applicants should inspect the research projects listed below as examples of projects that can be hosted by the Biomedical Physics Group.
-Additional information on our training programs is available from the Postgraduate Research in Physics or the EPSRC Centre of Doctoral Training in Metamaterials pages.
+Additional information on our training programs is available from the Postgraduate Research in Physics.

 Funded PhD Studentships